ghoomfrog/silili/README.md

 Lil Si is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.
 It's goal is to be more usable, and have a more efficient vocabulary and grammar than Toki Pona.

-All words in this document are paired with description of their hand gestures, as part of a hand-signed version of Lil Si, called Min Si.
-It only requires one hand and a visible face (though the other hand can be used for more efficient number gestures).

 > **Note** Click the button ![image](https://github-production-user-asset-6210df.s3.amazonaws.com/35694451/238810375-f58bb84b-3e09-4f7f-b54c-129e0a2fac18.png) at the top right to reveal the table of content.

 > **Warning** The language is not set in stone.
 Official words may be added or removed, and their hand gestures may be changed at any time!
 Your feedback will be much appreciated!
 You can contact me on Discord (ghoom#1775) or Reddit ([u/Unlimiter](https://www.reddit.com/user/Unlimiter)).